 Sadly, our survey confirms the prevalence of discrimination that neurodiverse people feel.
-Virtually all respondents in our sample said they experience some level of discrimination due to their neurodiversity - with almost half (48%) reporting either 'always' or 'regularly' facing discrimination.
+Virtually all respondents in our sample said they experience some level of discrimination due to their neurodiversity - with almost half (48%) reporting either 'always' or 'regularly' facing discrimination due to their condition(s).
+In comparison, only 4% of founders said they 'never' face discrimination.